IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-5.md

 Use of a class instance allows a transformation to be stateful by maintaining state in instance attributes across invocations.

-When the callable is in a consistent region then it is serialized using dill.
+When the callable is in a consistent region it is serialized using dill.

 * The default serialization may be modified by using the standard Python pickle mechanism of `__getstate__` and `__setstate__`.
 * If the callable has `__enter__` and `__exit__` context manager methods then `__enter__` is called after the object has been deserialized by dill.